alfonsobries/vue-tailwind-docs/content/theming.md

 Customize the `select`, `radio` and `checkbox` components may be a bit tricky, you may need to create some custom CSS properties or use something like the [tailwind form plugin](https://github.com/tailwindlabs/tailwindcss-forms) (that basically do that for you).

-As an alternative solution to give you more flexibility those components include a `wrapped` prop/setting that when set it wraps the HTML tags in a `div` and in the specific case of the `select` tag it also adds a custom SVG icon that can replace the default chevron.
+As an alternative solution to give you more flexibility, those components include a `wrapped` prop/setting that, when set it will wrap the HTML tags on a `DIV`.
+The specific case of the `select` tag will also add a custom SVG icon that can replace the default chevron.

 To be more illustrative see how the select is rendered with and without the `wrapped` prop: